Vinnie Kilduff: The Rocking Chairs

 In 1989 Kilduff formed his own rock band The Rocking Chairs, along with Conor Brady, Gerry O'Connor, Derek Kennedy and Peter McKinney.
 They released one single, "Stuck in the Driving Rain".
-In 1997 they collaborated with actor Patrick Bergin on two songs at the Gathering, a concert to commemorate the 150th anniversary of the Irish Famine in Millstreet, Co.
-Cork, Ireland.
+In 1997 they collaborated with actor Patrick Bergin on two songs at the Gathering, a concert to commemorate the 150th anniversary of the Irish Famine in Millstreet, County Cork, Ireland.
 In 2010 Bergin released one of the songs "My Angel" as a single, with Kilduff playing tin whistle and as producer.

 Patrick Cassidy's Famine Remembrance

 In 1996 Kilduff played uilleann pipes as a soloist on composer Patrick Cassidy's Famine Remembrance, a piece commissioned to commemorate the 150th anniversary of the Irish Famine.
 It was premiered in New York's St. Patrick's Cathedral and a CD was released the following year.

 Solo career

 In 1990 Kilduff released his first solo traditional album The Boys From The Blue Hill.
 It was nominated by Rolling Stone Magazine for 'Folk Album of the Year'.